andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ```

-But, we can do better.
-We can use pattern synonyms to basically
+But, we can do better (if just for fun).
+We can use pattern synonyms to
-“abstract” away the data type itself, and let people pattern match on a
+basically “abstract” away the data type itself, and let people pattern
-mean and standard deviation:
+match on a mean and standard deviation:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/uncertain/Uncertain.hs#L28-31